machinewrapped/gpt-subtrans/readme.md

     git clone https://github.com/machinewrapped/gpt-subtrans.git
 ```

-The easiest setup method for most users is to run an installation script, e.g. `install-openai.bat` or `install-gemini.bat` at this point and enter your API key when prompted.
+The easiest setup method is to run an installation script, e.g. `install-openai.bat` or `install-gemini.bat`.
 This will create a virtual environment and install all the required packages for the provider, and generate command scripts to launch the specified provider.
 MacOS and Linux users should run `install.sh` instead (this should work on any unix-like system).

-During the installing process, input the apikey you have, and the .env file will be created automatically.
+During the installing process, input the apikey for the selected provider if requested.
+It will be saved in a .env file so that you don't need to provide it every time you run the program.

-**If you run the install script you can skip the other steps.
+**If you ran an install script you can skip the remaining steps.
 Continue reading if you want to configure the environment manually instead.**

 #### step2